We're currently advocating for three main gun violence prevention policies:

 - Develop and operate Secret Service-based school threat assessment & intervention teams, and crisis intervention teams, to preemptively triage threats before tragedy hits.

-Pass State Mandates for School Safety Programs
+Pass Model School Safety Policy

 In the vast majority of incidents of school violence, students display many warning signs or signals before taking harmful action.
 We already have evidence-based programs that we know have helped to stop multiple school shootings, suicides, and other acts of school violence.
 Sandy Hook Promise supports state policy to require all schools to implement the following proven school safety programming to stop violence before it happens.